 When you breathe in air or drink water with TNT in it, the chemical enters your body quickly and completely.
 If TNT touches the skin, the body absorbs it more slowly.
-Regardless of the type of exposure, TNT is absorbed by the bloodstream and travels to the organs.
-When it reaches the liver, it breaks down and changes into several different substances.
-Not all of these substances have been identified, so it is not known if they are harmful.
-Most of these substances travel through the blood to the kidneys and then leave the body in urine.
+Regardless of the type of exposure, TNT travels through the bloodstream to the organs.
+In the liver, it breaks down and changes into several different substances.
+Not all of the substances have been identified, so it is not known if they are harmful.
+Most of the substances travel through the blood to the kidneys and leave the body in urine.
 Animal studies show that most TNT leaves the body within 24 hours.